Effects of exchange and weak Dzyaloshinsky-Moriya anisotropies on thermodynamic characteristics of spin-gapped magnets: Properties of main equations for self energies

-In Fig. \ref{FIGX12RHO0X} , we present typical solutions of Eqs.\,(2.12) and \re{eq:r0} versus temperature for $\gamma'=0.1K$ and $\gamma =0$.
-It is seen that at high temperatures $X_1$ and $X_2$ overlap with that of pure BEC with $\gamma=\gamma'=0$ in accordance with Eq. \re{eq:55}.
-Therefore, the effect of the anisotropy on self energies is negligibly small at high temperatures.
-On the other hand, the effect of DM interaction on the condensate fraction is rather significant, as it is seen from Fig.\ref{FIGX12RHO0X}(c).
+In Fig.\,\ref{FIGX12RHO0X}, we present typical solutions of Eqs.\,(2.12) and \re{eq:r0} as a function of temperature for $\gamma'=0.1$\,K and $\gamma =0$.
+It is seen that at high temperatures $X_1$ and $X_2$ overlap with that of pure BEC with $\gamma=\gamma'=0$ in accordance with Eq.\,\re{eq:55}.
+Therefore, the effect of anisotropy on self-energies is negligibly small at high temperatures.
+On the other hand, the effect of DM interaction on the condensate fraction is rather significant, as it is seen from Fig.\,\ref{FIGX12RHO0X}(c).

-In fact, since in the presence of DM interaction, $Q\neq 0$, Eq.\,\re{eq:r0} does not have a zero solution, as illustrated in Fig. \ref{FIGX12RHO0X}(c).
+In fact, since in the presence of DM interaction the parameter $Q$ is finite, Eq.\,\re{eq:r0} does not have a zero solution, as illustrated in Fig.\,\ref{FIGX12RHO0X}(c).
 Strictly speaking, at any temperature there exists a finite condensate fraction.
-Thus, comparing $\rho_0(T)$ for pure BEC (dotted curve) with that for the case of DM interaction (solid curve) in Fig.\ref{FIGX12RHO0X}(c) one may conclude that, DM anisotropy smears out BEC transition into a crossover.\\ {\bf{Low temperatures.}} Moreover, comparing those curves in Fig. \ref{FIGX12RHO0X}(c) at low temperatures one may note that the DM interaction enhances the condensate fraction significantly.
-For example, the condensate fraction at $T=0$ for $\gamma'=0.1$ K is nearly 2.7 times larger than that for $\gamma'=0$, corresponding to the isotropic case.
+Thus, comparing $\rho_0(T)$ for pure BEC (dotted curve) with that for the case of DM interaction (solid curve) in Fig.\,\ref{FIGX12RHO0X}(c) one may conclude that, DM anisotropy smears out BEC transition into a crossover.